TedLeRoy/katacoda-scenarios/hello-world/README.md

     3. Save changes
     4. Reload ssh with `service`
     5. Be sure ssh still works
-7. Make sure password authentication no longer works by disabling your key and trying to log in.
+7. Make sure password authentication no longer works by moving the _authorized_keys_ file and trying to log in.
 8. Understand common problems and what logs to check for any issues along the way.

 This sounds like a lot but we'll get through it pretty quickly!